• Skip to primary navigation

 The key to getting them crispy is firstly to make sure they are dried before being mixed with oil.
 You then need to make sure that you have a baking tray big enough so they cook and get crispy rather than just steaming.
 This is the baking tray that we use.

-If you’ve tried this Kale Chips recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this Kale Chips recipe, let us know how you got on in the comments below.

 Recipe